Robert Black (serial killer): HOLMES database

-Sarah Harper
+Sarah Harper murder

-At about 7:50 p.m. on 26 March 1986, 10-year-old Sarah Jayne Harper disappeared from the Leeds suburb of Morley, having left her home to buy a loaf of bread from a corner shop 100 yards (metres) from her home.
-The owner of the shop confirmed that Harper had bought a loaf of Warburtons bread and two packets of crisps from her at approximately 7:55 pm—also returning two empty glass lemonade bottles to collect a 20 pence deposit for their return—before leaving her shop.
-The shopkeeper also recollected that a balding man had also briefly entered the shop moments after Harper, then left as the child made her purchases.
+At about 7:50 p.m. on 26 March 1986, 10-year-old Sarah Jayne Harper disappeared from the Leeds suburb of Morley, having left her home to buy a loaf of bread from a corner shop 100 yards (91 metres) from her home.
+The owner of the shop confirmed that Harper had bought a loaf of Warburtons bread and two packets of crisps from her at approximately 7:55 pm—also returning two empty glass lemonade bottles to collect a 20 pence deposit—before leaving her shop.
+The shopkeeper also recollected that an overweight, balding man had briefly entered the shop moments after Harper, before leaving as she made her purchases.

 Harper was last seen alive by two girls, walking into an alley leading towards her Brunswick Place home; when she had not returned by 8:20 pm, her mother, Jackie, and younger sister, Claire, briefly searched the surrounding streets, before Jackie Harper reported her daughter missing to West Yorkshire Police.
 Immediately, an extensive search was launched to find the child.
 Over 100 police officers were assigned full-time to the search, which saw house-to-house inquiries across Morley, over 3,000 properties searched, more than 10,000 leaflets distributed, and 1,400 witness statements obtained.
 A police search of the surrounding land was bolstered by 200 local volunteers, and a reservoir in nearby Tingley was searched by underwater units.

 Extensive inquiries by West Yorkshire Police established that a white Ford Transit van had been in the area where Harper had been abducted.
 Two suspicious men had been seen loitering near the route Harper would have taken to the corner shop, and one of them was stocky and balding.
 Mindful of the possibility Harper had been abducted and murdered, West Yorkshire Police dispatched a telex to all forces nationwide, requesting that they search all locations where they had previously discovered child murder victims.

 At a press conference on 3 April, Sarah's mother, Jackie, informed journalists that she feared her daughter was dead, and that the worst torment she and her family endured was the uncertainty.
 She made a direct appeal to her daughter's abductor to reveal the whereabouts of her daughter's body, stating: "I just want her back, even if she's dead.
 If someone would just pick up the phone and tell us where the body is."